benlue/sql-soar/README.md

 + Multiple database access: it's very easy to access multiple databases within an application.

-+ Schema manipulation: you can define a table using JSON as the schema notation, and you can easily manipulate the table definition.
++ Schema manipulation: you can define a table using JSON as the schema notation, and thus manipulate the table definition easily.

 + Full control: unlike ORM solutions, you have full control of how SQL is generated and applied.